cwakamai/imaging-sample-ui/readme.md

 This package is provided as an easy way to get started using Akamai's Image Manager APIs.
 API Reference can be found at https://developer.akamai.com/api/imaging/imaging/reference.html

-This Sample Application illustrates how all of the Image Manager APIs can be used.
+This Application illustrates how all of the Image Manager APIs can be used.

-In order to use the Sample Application, you will need a set of Image Manager {OPEN} credentials, and the API token generated when enabling Image Manager in Property Manager.
+In order to use the DAM, you will need a set of Image Manager {OPEN} credentials, and the API token generated when enabling Image Manager in Property Manager.

 ## {OPEN} Node.js Server Installation